RohanNero/UnoRe-RWA/NOTES.md

 ### Notes

 - When calling an overloaded function, (function that shares name with another), you must use full signature!
+- If you change the MatrixUno contract logic, the address will change which requires you to change STBT permission test address (remix)

   **Example:**